stephenh/ts-proto/README.markdown

   Note that `addGrpcMetadata`, `addNestjsRestParameter` and `returnObservable` will still be false.

+- With `--ts_proto_opt=http=true`, the defaults will change to generate http friendly types & service metadata that can be used to create your own http client.
+See the [http readme](HTTP.markdown) for more information and implementation examples.

+  Specifically `outputEncodeMethods`, `outputJsonMethods`, and `outputClientImpl` will all be false, `lowerCaseServiceMethods` will be true and `outputServices` will be ignored.

 - With `--ts_proto_opt=useDate=false`, fields of type `google.protobuf.Timestamp` will not be mapped to type `Date` in the generated types.
 See [Timestamp](#timestamp) for more details.

 - With `--ts_proto_opt=useMongoObjectId=true`, fields of a type called ObjectId where the message is constructed to have on field called value that is a string will be mapped to type `mongodb.ObjectId` in the generated types.
 This will require your project to install the mongodb npm package.
 See [ObjectId](#objectid) for more details.